 We all want the absolute best that we can afford when it comes to our sound systems, don’t we?
 We crave crystal clear sound, outstanding dialogue, and a booming bass that is sure to irritate our neighbors.

 We spend hours conducting our research, reading review after review, consulting all the forums we can find before purchasing our woofers, subwoofers, and other speakers.
 We take pride in assembling our sound system and wowing family and friends with outstanding audio.

 But where should it be placed?
-Can it go on the floor?
+Should a subwoofer be on the floor?
 Why or why not?
 These questions run around our heads, taunting us before sleep and plaguing us through the day.
 Well, no more!